MarcL/djcruze.co.uk/src/pages/podcasts/2009-01-02-episode-47-the-best-of-2008-mix-part-1-the-house-mix.md

 #### [01:02:07] The Montanas &#038; DJ Roland Clark – Music Talking (Fred Falke Remix) – Strictly

 Fred Falke is back for his second massive remix of the year.
 This is disco-house at its best.
-It's a simple formula – repeat the disco riff and &#8220;music talking&#8221; refrain over and over again but there's few people that can do this to great effect like Fred Falke.
+It's a simple formula – repeat the disco riff and &"music talking" refrain over and over again but there's few people that can do this to great effect like Fred Falke.
 Combine that with some phat rhodes keyboard playing and some bitcrushed strings and you've got one of the biggest house tracks of the year.

 #### [01:08:00] Eric Prydz – Pjanoo – Pryda

 What can I say about this track.
 It originally came out at the start of the year and it went on to be one of the biggest crossover tracks of the year but still kept its underground roots.
-This track &#8220;Pjanoo&#8221; has made Eric Prydz one of the hottest producers in the house world right now.
+This track &"Pjanoo" has made Eric Prydz one of the hottest producers in the house world right now.
 Anything he touches absolutely rocks and I can't wait for his Pryda album in 2009.
 Massive pianos.
 Massive strings.
 A killer synth bassline.
 A HUGE tune which has been caned by all of the biggest DJs around!

-Right, I hope you've enjoyed part 1 of the &#8220;Best Of 2008 Mix&#8221; and I'll be compiling and mixing part 2 &#8220;The Electro House Mix&#8221; in the next week.
+Right, I hope you've enjoyed part 1 of the &"Best Of 2008 Mix" and I'll be compiling and mixing part 2 &"The Electro House Mix" in the next week.
 It should be online next Sunday (11th January 2009) with any luck!

 [1]: http://www.djcruze.co.uk/cms/wp-content/uploads/2009/01/podcast47.jpg
 [2]: http://www.djcruze.co.uk/cms/wp-content/DownloadButton.gif